TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 As you just saw, you can provide a `buildContext` function to `createSafeActionClient` function.

-You can also provide a custom logger function for server errors.
-By default, they'll be logged via `console.error` (on the server, obviously), but this is configurable:
+You can also provide:
+1. A custom logger function for server errors.
+By default, they'll be logged via `console.error` (on the server, obviously), but this is configurable;
+2. A boolean key called `unmaskServerError`.
+When this is set to true, it will pass the actual error message to the client, instead of a generic one, when an error occurs in the server action body.

 ```typescript
 // src/lib/safe-action.ts